exodus4d/pathfinder/README.md

 - Community [google +](https://plus.google.com/u/0/b/110257318165279088853/110257318165279088853)
 - Licence [MIT](http://opensource.org/licenses/MIT)

-##### IMPORTANT Information
+##### IMPORTANT Information:
+**The setup and installation process in ``v.0.0.17`` and is not backwards compatible with previous beta releases (check wiki)!**

 **This project is still in beta phase and is not officially released!
   Feel free to check the code for bugs and security issues.
   Issues should be reported in the [Issue](https://github.com/exodus4d/pathfinder/issues) section.**

 If you are looking for installation help, please check the [wiki](https://github.com/exodus4d/pathfinder/wiki) (DRAFT).
 More information will be added once the beta is over and the first stable build is released.

 ## Project structure

 ```
   |-- (0755) app            --> backend [*.php]
       |-- app               --> "Fat Free Framework" extensions
       |-- lib               --> "Fat Free Framework"
       |-- main              --> "PATHFINDER" root